-Effect: The customers will get a maximum of 2 notifications (combined total for General Push/Smart Triggers/Geo-Fence Pushes/ Transactional Push) in chronological order.
+Effect: The customers will get a maximum of 2 notifications in 1 day (combined total for General Push/Smart Triggers/Geo-Fence Pushes/ Transactional Push) in order in which they were sent.

-Effect: Customers will receive a maximum of 2 Smart Triggers while there won't be any cap on GeoFence/General Push/Transactional Push.
+Effect: Customers will receive a maximum of 2 Smart Triggers and 1 Geo fence campaign while there won't be any cap on General Push/Transactional Push etc.

-- Common FC is set to 3
+- Global Total Push Notification FC is set to 3

-- Common FC is set to 1
+- Global Total Push Notification FC is set to 1